1 Day in Arches National Park Itinerary

 Take your shoes off, go further, and you’ll find the small but hidden Sand Dunes Arch.

-This is a great afternoon hike since it is mostly protected from the sun by the high, sheer rock faces.
+This is a great afternoon hike since it is nearly completely protected from the sun by the high, sheer rock faces.

-Skyline Arch is another short trail in this area that you could add on if you’d like.
+Broken Arch Trail is another short hike in this area that you could add on easily as it shares the same trailhead as Sand Dune Arch.

 However, note that the 2 mile Fiery Furnace hike requires a permit (reserve online or by phone) at least 2 days before you plan to do the hike.